lcouper/RprogrammingCourse/Week5/README.md

 1) find and analyze data that interests you
 2) produce some type of analysis of plot that you could describe to someone else

+Feel free to work as a group if you have shared interests or independently.
+Either way, feel free to ask each other questions, consult internet help documentation, and reach out to your instructor for guidance!